Updated: Aug 9

 1/3 cup brown sugar

 ½ teaspoon cinnamon

 ½ stick of soft butter

-Process with a spoon and your fingers making a mixed crumble and sprinkle over the peach slices.
+Process with a spoon and your fingers, making a mixed crumble and sprinkle over the top of the peach slices.

-Bake the crisp for about 40 minutes in a 350 F oven until the topping is golden brown and the filling bubbles.
-Remove from the oven, and cool for at least 20 minutes before serving.
+Bake the crisp for about 35 minutes in a 350 F oven until the topping is golden brown and the filling bubbles.
+Remove from the oven, and let cool for at least 20 minutes before serving.

-This photo was taken by me while I was waiting for a young family to complete their purchase at a stand in front of Greystone Perennials outside of Empire.
-The stand is small and social distancing dictates having the whole place to yourself.
-I wandered into the nearby orchard with my iPhone in hand and captured this shot of hanging peaches.
-This photo captures the farm to table movement that we are so thankful to be part of in NW Michigan.
+This photo was taken by me while I was waiting for a young family to complete their purchase at a stand outside of Empire.
+The stand is small and social distancing dictated having the whole place to yourself.
+I wandered into the nearby orchard while I waited my turn with my iPhone in hand and captured this shot of hanging peaches.
+This photo captures the farm-to-table movement that we are so thankful to be part of in northwest Michigan.